phorton1/base-apps-gitMUI/docs/config.md

   repository, and a separate gitHub request will be made to get information about the fork.
-  FORKED may be binary, or contain text that is shown in the infoWindow.
+  FORKED may be binary, or contain text that is shown in the winInfo.
 Set automatically with *gitMUI init*.

 ## Fairly Important VERBS with REPOS